blashin888/conditions-for-non-fragility/draft.md

 Implementation is left open.

-Responsibility remains with those who choose to act.
+Responsibility remains with those who act.